Two Fundamental Tensions – Evolution and Development

-Table 1 introduces sets of two polar (equal and opposite) word pairs that are associated with evolutionary and developmental processes in the universe.
-As you look them over, think of all the events, processes, and systems you have previously described with these words.
-As we will see, these and similar words will very usefully categorize the social, economic, and technological events and processes that we and our clients care about into one of two camps.
+Table 1 introduces sets of two polar (equal and opposite) word pairs that can be associated with evolutionary and developmental processes in a range of complex systems.
+As you look them over, think of all the events, processes, and systems you have previously described with these words .These and similar words are often useful starts at categorizing social, economic, and technological events and processes that we and our clients care about into one of two camps.

-In the EDF model there always key unknowns and uncertainties in any system, and key trends, processes and expected events that are probabilistically predictable.
+In evo devo foresight, there always key unknowns and uncertainties in any system, and key trends, processes and expected events that are probabilistically predictable.
 Presenting both of these is necessary to good foresight work.
 As we will see, we need to get enough history or experience with a system, and use appropriate foresight methods, in order to see both its evolutionary possibilities and its developmental probabilities.

 Living in an evo devo universe, if indeed we do, doesn’t mean that the universe is “organic” or that biology is somehow a more foundational system than physics and information, as we argued in Chapter 1.
 What it does mean is that this fundamental evo vs. devo dichotomy is important in all replicating complex systems, and if the universe replicates, it is fundamental to the universe as well.